ansys/ansys-tools-visualization-interface/doc/source/index.rst

             :link: examples
             :link-type: doc

-            Explore examples that show how to use PyAnsys Geometry to perform many different types of operations.
+            Explore examples that show how to use PyAnsys Visualizer to perform many different types of operations.
         {% endif %}